luminovang/documentation/datetime/time.md

 **Return Value:**

-`array&lt;int,string&gt;` - An array of dates within the specified month.
+`array<int,string>` - An array of dates within the specified month.

 ***